fullstackseb/fullstackseb/README.md

 Here are some quick facts about myself and my work:

 - 🔭 I’m currently working on creating my own Trello clone with React
-- 🌱 I’m currently learning Node.js and MongoDB and always improve in handling the CLI and Linux (Ubuntu)
+- 🌱 I’m currently learning Node.js and MongoDB and I use Linux (Ubuntu) on a daily basis
 - 🤔 I’m always looking to learn new skills

-- 💬 Ask me about interesting projects & every sport you can imagine
+- 💬 Ask me about interesting projects & every sport you can imagine (I even watch curling sometimes)

 - ⚡ Fun fact: I like to get up early and I can't get used to the feeling that you sometimes just feel 'dumb' as a developer